 How To Remove Odors

-- The Borei Design website suggests a solution of baking soda stirred into hot water.
+- To remove odors, try a solution of baking soda stirred into hot water.
 Let the mixture sit inside the jar for a few days with the lid on tightly.
-This trick worked well for one reader, who wrote in the comments; “I tried washing in the dishwasher a gazillion times, soaking it [with] dish soap, vinegar and etc. Nothing worked like the baking soda.
+This trick worked well for one reader, who wrote in the comments, “I tried washing in the dishwasher a gazillion times, soaking it [with] dish soap, vinegar and etc. Nothing worked like the baking soda.
 It totally does the trick.”

 - Other potential deodorizers worth a try include vinegar and coffee grounds.

 Originally published on March 27, 2017, this article was updated in April 2023.